 This new data discovery tool will allow researchers to quickly and easily classify a deadly virus like COVID-19 in just minutes – a process and pace of high importance for strategic planning and mobilizing medical needs during a pandemic.

 The study also supports the scientific hypothesis that COVID-19 (SARS-CoV-2) has its origin in bats as Sarbecovirus, a subgroup of Betacoronavirus.

 The findings, Machine learning using intrinsic genomic signatures for rapid classification of novel pathogens: COVID-19 case study, were published recently in PLOS ONE.

-The “ultra-fast, scalable, and highly accurate” classification system uses a new graphic-based, specialized software and decision-tree approach to illustrate the classification and arrive at a best choice out of all possible outcomes.
-The entire method uses a new graphic-based, specialized software to illustrate a best choice out of all tested possible outcomes.
+The “ultra-fast, scalable, and highly accurate” classification system uses a new graphic-based, specialized software and decision-tree approach to illustrate the classification and arrive at the best choice out of all possible outcomes.

 Biology professor Kathleen Hill co-led the study with Western collaborators in Computer Science and Statistical and Actuarial Sciences, along with others in the University of Waterloo’s Department of Computer Science.

 The machine-learning method achieves 100 percent accurate classification of the COVID-19 sequences and more importantly, discovers the most relevant relationships among more than 5,000 viral genomes again within minutes.